ptdecker/cbasics/README.md

 * 1-20 - detab.c:              Replace tabs with blank spaces
 * 1-21 - entab.c:              Replaces converts spaces to tabs according to tab stops
 * 1-22 - fold.c:               Folds long lines to a specified width
-* 1-23 - nocomment.c:          Removes all comments from a 'C' program
+* 1-23 - nocomment.c:          Removes all comments from a C program
+* 1-24 - minilint.c:           Performs rudementary syntax checks on a C program

 ##Extras